 Luck fought back tears of crimson-ash.
 I did try, to save you.

 For a moment Faith was whole, standing true to life before Luck.
 They took each other’s hands.
 I know.
 Faith’s lips met Luck’s in a brief embrace, already the girl was fading.
-But not even Luck herself can cheat Fate forever.
+But not even the Lady Luck herself can cheat Fate forever.

 Copyright © K R Perry 2019